voltraco/mineral/README.md

 ```

 I haven't started to do any optimiziation stuff yet,
-The main motivation here is jade/pug's size and *massive*
+The main motivation here is Pug's size and *massive*
 dependency graph.
+Pug and all its deps are about `102708` LOC
-For now this is a good start.
+vs the less than `400` here.
+LOC For now this is a good start.

 # BUILD
 [![Build Status](https://travis-ci.org/voltraco/mineral.svg)](https://travis-ci.org/voltraco/mineral)